-Updated on April 1st, 2019 by Josh Arnold
+Updated on June 17th, 2020 by Josh Arnold

 Investors can buy stock in companies of all shapes and sizes thanks to the diverse offerings available in the stock market.
 Companies with market capitalizations of $10 billion or more are considered large-caps.
 Small-caps have market capitalizations below $2 billion.

 However, there are even smaller companies that trade in the United States.
-For example, microcaps are generally companies with market capitalizations of $300 million or less.
+For example, micro-caps are generally companies with market capitalizations of $300 million or less.

-Cross Timbers Royalty Trust (CRT) is a microcap, and a tiny one at that—it has a market capitalization of just ~$45 million.
+Cross Timbers Royalty Trust (CRT) is a micro-cap, and a tiny one at that—it has a market capitalization of just ~$45 million.
 Its market capitalization is minuscule, but its dividend is quite large.
 Cross Timbers stock has a high dividend yield above 12%.

 Cross Timbers Royalty Trust was created on February 12, 1991, and it makes money from two sources.
 First, income is derived from a 75% net profits interest from seven oil-producing properties in Texas and Oklahoma, operated by established oil companies.

 In addition, income is generated from a 90% net profits interests from gas-producing properties in Texas, Oklahoma, and New Mexico.
 The primary-gas producing field is the San Juan Basin in northwestern New Mexico.

 The trust was created to collect net income, then make distribution payments to unitholders based upon that income.
 Net income received by the trust on the last business day of each month is paid by XTO Energy, a subsidiary of ExxonMobil (XOM).

 CRT’s 75% net profits interest is reduced by production and development costs, while the 90% net profits interest is not subject to these costs.
 Without production and development costs, the 75% net profits interest income is usually only affected by changes in sales volumes or commodity prices.

-Source: Q3 earnings release
+Source: First quarter earnings release

 Cross Timbers has very minimal operating expenses since it is a royalty trust.
 This means that its operating leverage is huge when revenue rises, such as it did in 2018.
 Unfortunately, operating leverage works in both directions, so we expect much lower commodity prices in Q2 to drive relatively weak results.
 However, as stated above, if oil prices continue to rebound, Cross Timbers will accrue significant benefits.

 Because of this, oil and gas prices are absolutely critical for the trust’s distributable income, and therefore, its growth is almost entirely dependent upon commodity prices.
 There isn’t much the trust can do to impact growth, so shareholders should certainly be aware of this.
 Cross Timbers is a passive play on collecting royalty income and by extension, oil and gas prices.

 Since Cross Timbers is a trust, its dividends are classified as royalty income.
 And since the distributions are considered ordinary income, they are taxed at the individual’s marginal tax rate.